gggraph/Genesis/README.md

   utxos files are overwritten when upgrading the official blockchain.
 * UTXO stand for Unspend Transaction Output.
-An Utxo is a data structure containing public key of 64b, a sold ( or amount of coin hold by the key) and a token called Token of Uniqueness ( or TOU ) which is burnt at every new transaction of the wallet holder to avoid double spending problem.
+An Utxo is a data structure containing public key of 64b, a sold ( or amount of coin hold by the key) and a token called Token of Uniqueness ( or TOU ) which is burnt consciously by the wallet holder at every new transaction to avoid double spending problem.

 ##### The Temporary storage